davidsowerby/takkan/docs/user-guide/precept-script.md

 Combined with the [Schema](./precept-schema.md), the overall structure is depicted below.

-::: tip Note
+:::tip Note
-This does not show all Widgets, just those immediately relevant to the script and the schema.
+The diagram does not show all Widgets, just those immediately relevant to the script and the schema.

 For more on Widgets, see the [Widget Tree](./widget-tree.md)